Skip to Content

 Receiver

-• If the message arrives on an outgoing connection (i.e. the remote peer is an answerer): relay ONLY to incoming connections (callers being served).
-This is subject to local group filtering (see Note below).
+• If the message arrives on an outgoing connection (i.e., the remote peer is an answerer): relay only to incoming connections (callers being served by the receiver).
+This is subject to local group filtering (see note below).

-A relayed message must never be sent back to the connection from which it was received.
+Note that the relayed message MUST NOT be sent back to the connection from which it was received.

 Note (Implementation-specific behavior in MUSHclient)